 In this month’s “Gaming w/Nick,” Nick Daily looks back on Banjo-Kazooie and watching beloved games grow old.
 Hannah Popkin contributed this month’s “Close Reading,” where she dissects a few key scenes from Jiang Wen’s brutal Devils on the Doorstep.
 This month’s “Panda Collection” inductee is also brought to us by Lance St. Laurent, as he delves into Hal Ashby’s Being There.
 And in “So I Watched An Episode Of…,” Rane Peerson returns to talk about Undergrads, a little-known cartoon that helped him a great deal when he left home for college.

-As always, a big thank you to our artists; none of this would be nearly as fun to read without them.
+As always, a big thank you to our writers and artists; none of this would be nearly as fun to read without them.
 Hope you like what you find this month, and that you keep coming back for more.
 Enjoy!

 Want to add your name along these writers and artists?
 Shoot us an email with a pitch or sketch to firstname.lastname@example.org